gedeschaines/tutorial2x/README.md

  4. tutorial2rods.py - Uses non-linearized differential equations of motion for solid, dimensional, infinitely stiff mass rods connected by frictionless hinge joints.

- 5. tutorial2arm.py - Planar 2R robotic arm dynamics, as presented in reference \[8], simulated with PyODE and Pygame.
+ 5. tutorial2arm.py - Planar 2R robotic arm dynamics, as presented in reference \[8], simulated with ODE and Pygame.

 A tutorial2eval.py Python script imported by tutorial2x.py and tutorial2bobs.py programs provides procedures for computing angular and linear accelerations from ODE modeled joints' and bodies' states for the compound double pendulum system.